Alex Bregman Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fifth-ranked team ERA across all league pitching staffs (3.84).
+- The Guardians' 3.87 team ERA ranks sixth across all league pitching staffs.

-- Syndergaard makes the start for the Guardians, his 13th of the season.
-He is 1-4 with a 7.16 ERA and 38 strikeouts through 55 1/3 innings pitched.
+- Williams gets the start for the Guardians, his eighth of the season.
+He is 1-2 with a 3.35 ERA and 31 strikeouts in 37 2/3 innings pitched.

-- In his last time out -- while pitching for the Los Angeles Dodgers -- the righty tossed three innings against the Cincinnati Reds on Wednesday, June 7, giving up six earned runs while surrendering seven hits.
+- In his last appearance on Wednesday, the righty threw four scoreless innings against the Kansas City Royals while surrendering three hits.

-- The 30-year-old has an ERA of 7.16, with 6.2 strikeouts per nine innings, in 12 games this season.
-Opponents have a .313 batting average against him.
+- The 24-year-old has an ERA of 3.35, with 7.4 strikeouts per nine innings, in seven games this season.
+Opponents are batting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.